catenax-ng/cx-core-managed-identity-wallets/README.md

 * navigate to `./dev-assets/dev-containers`
 * run `docker-compose up -d` (or `docker compose up -d`, depdending on the installation) to start a Postgresql database and Keycloak instance and the AcaPy Service as Docker containers
-* If the used Indy Ledger `--genesis-url https://indy-test.idu.network/genesis \` is not public (write-restricted) then you need to register the DID and its VerKey manually.
+* If the used Indy Ledger `--genesis-url https://indy-test.idu.network/genesis \` is Write-Restricted to endorser then the DID and its VerKey must be registiered manually before starting AcaPy.
 To generate a new DID with a given SEED please see the section - [Generate DID from Seed](#generateDIDFromSEED)
 * To setup the Postgresql database in the application please see the section below - [Setting up progresql database](#settingUpPostgresSqlDatabase), for the database
 * The keycloak configuration are imported from `./dev-assets/dev-containers/keycloak` in the docker compose file.
 * Keycloak is reachable at `http://localhost:8081/` with `username: admin` and `password: catena`,